-- Unlimited Coffee and Tea: For a midday pick-me-up, head to the unlimited coffee and tea station onboard, which likely will provide small snacks.
+- Unlimited Coffee and Tea: For a midday pick-me-up, without going to a literary cafe, head to the unlimited coffee and tea station onboard, which likely will provide small snacks.

 - Cost: The cost of food is included in the price of the trip, however alcohol may be an extra charge, depending on the cruise line of choice.

 The amenities across cruise companies and their fleet vary, with the most luxury lines featuring up to four restaurants, a wellness spa, and an indoor pool.